IPS-LMU/WebSpeechRecorderNg/README.md

  * recpromptId: Unique ID of this recording prompt
  * itemcode: string: In the scope of the script unique identifier of an recording item
  * mediaitems: array: List of media items for this prompt.
-Currently only a single mediaitem is supported.
+Currently only a single mediaitem element in the array is supported.

 ### Embedded entity Media item